ReverseGravityCompany/Lobo/PRIVACY_POLICY.md

 ReverseGravity built the Lobo app as an Ad Supported app.

-We take privacy very seriously.
-I know how irritating it is when apps collect your data without your knowledge.
+We take privacy very seriously. we know how irritating it is when apps collect your data without your knowledge.

 We have not programmed this game to collect any personally identifiable information.
 All data is stored on your device only, and can be simply erased by clearing the app's data or uninstalling it.